 The wonderful thing about pickling is that you can adjust the recipe to your liking.
-If you don’t like one of my spices, change it out for one you love.
+If you don’t like one of my spices, change it out for the ones you love.
 Play around with the recipe and enjoy!
 These are delicious to serve on a cheese tray or with a meal.
-I always keep a jar (or 2…or 3) in my fridge at the ready for when a craving hits.
+I always keep a jar (or two…or three) in my refrigerator at the ready for when a craving hits.
 Hopefully, you’re inspired to start the canning season!

 Make sure to watch my canning 101 video to prepare for canning.